wnfs-wg/spec/spec/private-wnfs.md

 We refer to the keys in the private forest as 'labels' to disambiguate them from cryptographic keys.

 Ciphertext blocks MUST be stored as the leaves of the HAMT that encodes a [multimap](https://en.wikipedia.org/wiki/Multimap).
-The HAMT MUST have a node-degree of 16, and MUST used saturated [namefilter](/spec/namefilter.md)s as the label.
+The HAMT MUST have a node-degree of 16, and MUST used [NameAccumulator](/spec/nameaccumulator.md)s as the label.
 See [`rationale/hamt.md`](/rationale/hamt.md) for more information on parameter choice.

 ### 2.1.1 Data Types